askabt/scrollback/README.md

 New chat systems have been appearing for the past 20 years, but none of them achieves the combination of openness and stickiness that IRC does so well.

-Paul Graham said of Twitter: "It’s really more of a discovery than an invention; that square was always there in the periodic table of protocols, but no one had quite hit it squarely."
+Paul Graham [once said of Twitter](http://ycombinator.com/rfs3.html): "It’s really more of a discovery than an invention; that square was always there in the periodic table of protocols, but no one had quite hit it squarely."

-If IRC is a different square in that table, then Scrollback is in the same column, a few rows down.
+IRC is a different square in that table.
+Scrollback is in the same column, a few rows down.

 We wrote Scrollback primarily to support communities of developers like us.

-We expect those developers to share it with their users.
-The rest is history.
+Being web developers, we naturally put Scrollback into the web projects we built.
+So we engineered it for the mainstream user, too.

 # <a id="How-It-s-Different" name="How-It-s-Different">How It's Different</a>

+Open text chat platforms are **stickier and more engaging** than any forum system.
+Being community-based, they are more **sustainable** than commercial chat support.

 ## How is it different from other chat systems?

 *For a longer, more academic treatment of chat systems, see Genera of Text Chat.*

+Open text chat is *different* to IM or friends-only messaging systems, which are usually one-to-one or **private** to small groups.

+Communities around opensource technologies, Kickstarter projects, or consumer brands are larger and **open by default**.
+They need different tools.

+What about IRC?
+IRC is the great grand-daddy of social text chat.
+But it predates the Web.
+It predates mobile.

 Most people use text chat for **private**, one-on-one discussion (like SMS text messages) or for small groups of friends (Facebook Chat, WhatsApp, Campfire).